Events are to be confirmed for IN NAM ’23 cohort.

 Meals, drinks and sports nutrition will be provided in Namibia.
 How you nourish and hydrate your body on the days leading up to Namibia will affect how comfortable you are during and after the trip.
 Do research and practice with foods, energy bars and hydration.
 Everyone has different nutritional requirements.

 In Namibia there will be two days of hiking up and down the Brandberg mountain.
-During these days you will be required to carry a 25kg backpack filled with water, food and essentials – including a fleece and running tights (sleepover when you reach the top of the mountain).
+During these days you will be required to carry a 15kg backpack filled with water, food and essentials – including a fleece and running tights (sleepover when you reach the top of the mountain).
 On the hike you will also be provided with a walking stick for stability.
+The compulsory hike event is to get used to carrying a heavy backpack.

 We will be monitoring the situation in the lead-up to the trip.
 We remain positive that it will be safe to travel and participate.